-Even trees and tall grass can serve as barriers if they’re in the right spot.
-The end goal is to simply block incoming wind from kicking up dust.
+Even trees and tall grass can act as barriers if they’re in the right place.
+Ultimately, you just want to block the wind from stirring up dust.

-You apply the polymer to dry soil and then add water.
-The water activates the polymer, creating a single layer of material on the soil surface.
-The soil particles bond together, creating an impermeable barrier to even water.
-Wind can’t even pick up the dust and blow it off.
+Here’s how it works: you apply the polymer to dry soil, add water, and BAM!
+The water activates the polymer, forming a single layer on the soil surface.
+Soil particles stick together like glue, creating a barrier that’s practically impervious to water.
+Even the wind can’t pick up the dust and whisk it away!

-The polymers are only used in light traffic areas though.
-Because heavy vehicles can disrupt the polymer layer.
+However, polymers are only suitable for light traffic areas, as heavy vehicles can disrupt the layer.

 Overall, polymers help prevent soil structure degradation and erosion.

-Most project sites I visit, have roads covered with stones.
-It’s even more common on bumpy roads.
-Without the stones, dust would permeate the entire peripheral area of the road.
+Most sites I visit have stone-covered roads, even more so on bumpy ones.
+Without the stones, dust would engulf the entire area around the road.

-Important Note: in high wind areas, the stones need to be larger.
-Anywhere from 4 to 6 inches.
-This will prevent stones from scattering, and exposing the underlying dust.
+Important Note: In high wind areas, use larger stones (4-6 inches) to prevent them from scattering and exposing the underlying dust.